RobertoFont/RobertoFont.github.io/_posts/2022-02-12-IllustratedFairyTales.md

 # 2. Conclusions and boring details

 **Text generation** was performed using a large pretrained language model, in particular [GPT-3](https://github.com/openai/gpt-3) Davinci through the [OpenAI API](https://openai.com/blog/openai-api/).
 We have already talked about large pretrained language models in this blog, so I won't elaborate too much.
-You can take a look to previous posts or [this survey](https://arxiv.org/abs/2111.01243) if you want to delve deeper.
+You can take a look at previous posts or [this survey](https://arxiv.org/abs/2111.01243) if you want to delve deeper.
 I can, however, share some insights:

 The tales were written with the new [instruct models](https://openai.com/blog/instruction-following/) (they are now the default models when using the API).
-I have not performed any extensive comparison, but these models seem to indeed consistently yield better results than their original counterparts.
+I have not performed an extensive comparison, but these models seem to indeed consistently yield better results than their original counterparts.

 The total context of the Davinci model is 2048 tokens, which means that, after a few sentences, it will tend to end the tale and, once all the context is used, it won't be able to generate more text.
-This makes tricky to have an introduction, climax and denouement.
+This makes it tricky to have an introduction, climax, and denouement.

 In *The dragon of the falls*, our first attempt, you can see that the model provided an ending after the second paragraph.
 We made it continue by prompting again, but it just provided a new ending after a few sentences.

-For *The secret garden*, what we did was to provide the model a fixed-length context of 250 characters.
+For *The secret garden*, what we did was to provide the model with a fixed-length context of 250 characters.
 This way, as we generate new text, we remove the older parts, creating room for new text to be generated.
 It is not ideal, since the model will *forget* what happened outside this context, but it seemed to work much better.
 I plan on continuing to tweak this approach to see how  closer can we get to having a real plot.

 <figure>
     <img src="../assets/img/2022-02-12-IllustratedFairyTales/black-rose.png"